tgstation/tgstation/tools/LinuxOneShot/README.md

 This requires Docker with the `docker-compose` command to be installed on your system.
 See ubuntu instructions [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 If you fail to find the `docker-ce` package refer to [this StackOverflow answer](https://unix.stackexchange.com/a/363058).

 Some basic configuration options in `docker-compose.yml` before starting:
+- Change TGS_ADMIN_CKEY to your ckey so you may have initial control over the server.
+- Change TGS_SCHEMA_MAJOR_VERSION to your repo's latest schema major version.
+- Change TGS_SCHEMA_MINOR_VERSION to your repo's latest schema minor version.
+- If you want to change the MariaDB password, there are three locations in the file it must be changed from its default value of `ChangeThisInBothMariaDBAndTgsConnectionString`.
+- Change TGS_BYOND to set the initial BYOND version.
 - Ports are mapped in the form `<external>:<internal>` NEVER change the internal port.
 If you want to prevent a service from being exposed, delete/comment out the entire line.
-	- The first (3306) is the exposed mariadb port
+	- The first (3306) is the exposed mariadb port.
+Do not expose this over the internet without changing the password.
+In general it's a bad idea.
 	- The second (1337) is the exposed DreamDaemon port
-	- The third (5000) is the exposed TGS API port
+	- The third (5000) is the exposed TGS API port.
+Do not expose this over the internet.
+Setup an HTTPS reverse proxy instead.
-- Change TGS_BYOND to set the initial BYOND version
 - Change TGS_REPO to set the repository used.
 Note, this must be a /tg/ derivative from at least 2019 that implements the latest TGS [DreamMaker API](https://github.com/tgstation/tgstation-server#integrating).
 Repositories that follow tgstation/tgstation will have this automatically.
+It also must contain a prefixed SQL schema setup file.

 To launch, change to this directory and run `docker-compose up`.
 The initial setup will take a long time.
 If that fails, Ctrl+C out, run `docker-compose down`, remove `./TGS_Instances` and `./Database`, and try again.
 Once setup is complete, you can either leave the terminal running, or `Ctrl+C` out (this will stop DreamDaemon) and run `docker-compose -d` to run it in the background.